ssimicro/ssi-logger/README.md

   - `reconnect`: options for re-connection:
     * `retryTimeout`: how long in seconds to continue attempting re-connections before emitting an `error` event; default 0.
     * `retryDelay`: how long in seconds to wait between re-connection attempts; default 5.
+  - `routeKeyPrefix`: prefix for the routing key; default "log".
+The routing key format is "prefix.proc_name.facility.level".
   - `level`: optional log level where only messages of this level or higher are published (ordered high to low) `EMERG`, `ALERT`, `CRIT`, `ERROR`, `WARN`, `NOTICE`, `INFO`, `DEBUG`; default `INFO`.
   - `facility`: optional syslog facility name, one of `AUTH`, `CRON`, `DAEMON`, `KERN`, `LOCAL0`, `LOCAL1`, `LOCAL2`, `LOCAL3`, `LOCAL4`, `LOCAL5`, `LOCAL6`, `LOCAL7`, `LPR`, `MAIL`, `NEWS`, `SYSLOG`, `USER`, `UUCP`; default `LOCAL0`.
 Note the facility name in the AMQP log message is informational only.